Omni's ideal transformer calculator is an easy tool that helps with a question: how does a transformer work?

-Have you ever wondered how the electric current from the high voltage power lines turns into a familiar 110 (or 220V) in the outlet socket?
-That's what electric transformers do via voltage regulation.
-The text below explains the workings of transformers.
-By reading it, you will also learn about special types of transformers such as a current transformer and a voltage transformer.
+Have you ever wondered how the electric current from the high voltage power lines turns into a familiar (or ) in the outlet socket?
+That's what electric transformers do via voltage regulation (we talk about this in our voltage regulation calculator).

 How does a transformer work?

 A transformer is essentially just two coils, primary and secondary, that are placed next to each other.
-The AC current running through the primary coil creates a varying magnetic field.
-This magnetic field induces a voltage difference, an electromotive force, in the secondary coil.
+The AC current running through the primary coil creates a varying magnetic field according to the rules we explored in the magnetic field of a wire calculator.
+This magnetic field induces a voltage difference — an electromotive force — in the secondary coil.

 In an idealized picture, we disregard all potential losses and assume that all the magnetic field from the primary coil passes through the secondary coil.
 Then the only thing that matters is the ratio of the number of windings between the primary and secondary coil.
 This is because the strength of the magnetic field depends on the number of windings in the primary coil.
 The number of windings in the secondary coil determines the strength of the electromotive force.

 The ideal transformer equation relates the primary and the secondary voltage as follows:

 - — Number of windings of the primary coil; and